 What can I substitute for eggs in cranberry bread?

-You can use several egg substitutes such as flaxseed meal (1 tablespoon flaxseed meal mixed with 2.5 tablespoons of water equals one egg), applesauce (¼ cup for one egg), or a commercial egg replacer.
+You can use flaxseed meal (1 tablespoon flaxseed + 2.5 tablespoon water = 1 egg), applesauce (¼ cup), or a store-bought egg replacer.

 How do I make cranberry bread gluten-free?